DustinRepo/ChatBot/README.md

 ```
 1. Put your login info file in the same directory as the jar (default login.txt)
 2. Make sure your login info is set to email on the first line, password on the second (Or just username in first line for cracked)
+2.a If you are using TheAltening, just put the token in the first line
 3. Set the account type in config.cfg.
 (MSA for Microsoft and MOJ for Mojang/Cracked)
 ```
 ###### No gui